Institutions of society examples. Social institution: concept, types, functions

 3) approval or criticism of social orders in society;

-4) uniting people and support in difficult times.
+4) uniting people and supporting them in difficult times.

 The sociology of religion pays great attention to clarifying the social functions that religion performs in society.
-As a result, sociologists have formulated different points of view on religion as a social institution.
+As a result, sociologists have formulated different views on religion as a social institution.

-So, E. Durkheim believed that religion- the product of a person or social group, necessary for moral unity, an expression of a collective ideal.
+Thus, E. Durkheim believed that religion- a product of a person or social group, necessary for moral unity, an expression of a collective ideal.

 God is a reflection of this ideal.
-Functions of religious ceremonies Durkheim sees in:
+Durkheim sees the functions of religious ceremonies in:

-1) rallying people - a meeting to express common interests;
+1) bringing people together - a meeting to express common interests;

-2) revitalization - revival of the past, connection of the present with the past;
+2) revitalization - revitalizing the past, connecting the present with the past;

 3) euphoria – general acceptance of life, distraction from the unpleasant;